 Google My Business

-Recently we have mentioned Google my Business a few times, but some people have asked us what that is about and why is it so important.
+Recently we have mentioned Google my Business a few times, but some people have asked us what that is about, is it important and why is it so important.

 Google My Business explained

 Google My Business is